About the BSP

 The BSP Society is a charitable company and managed by the BSP Council.
-This comprises of a President, Honorary Officers and ordinary Council Members, who together act as Company Trustees.
+This comprises a President, Honorary Officers and ordinary Council Members, who together act as Company Trustees.
 Co-opted members of Council also include representation from the student membership and other learned societies where clear synergies are apparent.

 Joining the BSP gives parasitologists a number of important benefits:

 * Discounted registration fees at all BSP events

 * Networking and support from other parasitologists

 * Eligibility for travel grants and other awards